Skip to content

 Music Trivia: Artists, Albums, Chart History

 The music industry nearly killed its own greatest hits.
-LearnClash’s 43 music questions cover genres, chart records, and stories behind songs that almost never happened.
-Every stat was checked against RIAA records and label archives.
+LearnClash holds 43 music questions spanning genres, chart records, and the songs that came one bad decision away from never being released, every stat checked against RIAA records and label archives.

 Music trivia: Bohemian Rhapsody almost rejected by EMI, piano is percussion not string, White Christmas sold 50M copies Music trivia: 43 questions covering genres, chart records, and origin stories.

-Two surprises come up again and again in music trivia: iconic songs that their own record labels almost killed before release, and common “facts” about instruments that turn out to be about the name on the label rather than how the thing actually makes sound when you play it.
+Two kinds of surprise keep surfacing here.
+First, classic tracks their own labels tried to bury before release.
+Second, “facts” about instruments that turn out to describe a genre label rather than how the thing actually makes a sound when you play it.
+Both feel obvious and both are wrong.

 1. What happened when Queen sent “Bohemian Rhapsody” to their label?
 (Medium)